exercism/unison-test-runner/README.md

 Once the test runner has finished, its results will be written to `<output-dir>/results.json`.

-If you are using Docker on an M1 mac, you'll need to build a docker image using `DockerfileMac` instead of the default: `docker build -t exercism/test-runner -f DockerfileMac .` The M1 Mac build of the UCM is `ucm-arm64` is too large for standard git storage, use git lfs for the file.
+If you are using Docker on an M1 mac, you'll need to build a docker image using `DockerfileMac`: `docker build -t exercism/test-runner -f DockerfileMac .` The M1 Mac build of the UCM is `ucm-arm64` and it is too large for standard git storage, use git lfs for the file.

 ## Run the tests